Cloudxtreme/DDPS-demo/README.md

 ### Colors during the Vagrant provisioning
 Watch the output when running `$ vagrant up`.
 Look for anything in the color red (it's an error of some kind).
 Normal color output is from the Vagrant box image (made by Ubuntu).
 Yellow color output is from our provisioning of the VM after it has booted.

-### ubuntu-xenial-16.04-cloudimg-console.log
+### Errors during boot
 Check the ubuntu-console.log for errors during boot.
+It will be located in this directory.

 ### Got root?
 When using Vagrant you login as the user vagrant.
 If you need root access the vagrant user has `sudo` access.